nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case resumes from step 2.

 * 2c.
-The given issue id is invalid.
+The given Issue id is invalid.
     * 2c1.
 MATER shows an error message.

       Use case resumes from step 2.

 * 2d.
-The given new issue description is invalid.
+The given new Issue description is invalid.
     * 2d1.
 MATER shows an error message.

       Use case resumes from step 2.